stineje/CharLib/docs/yaml.md

 * `lib_name`: The library name to use within the exported liberty file.
 Defaults to 'unnamed_lib'.
 * `units`: A dictionary describing the unit symbols to use for input and output values.
 If omitted, the default units below are used.
 May contain the following key-value pairs:
+    * `time`: The unit symbol to use when expressing time values.
+Defaults to nanoseconds.
     * `voltage`: The unit symbol to use when expressing electrical potential values.
 Defaults to Volts.
+    * `current`: The unit symbol to use when expressing electrical current values.
+Defaults to microamps.
-    * `capacitance`: The unit symbol to use when expressing capacitance values.
+    * `capacitive_load`: The unit symbol to use when expressing capacitance values.
 Defaults to picofarads.
-    * `resistance`: The unit symbol to use when expressing resistance values.
+    * `pulling_resistance`: The unit symbol to use when expressing resistance values.
 Defaults to Ohms.
-    * `current`: The unit symbol to use when expressing electrical current values.
-Defaults to microamps.
-    * `time`: The unit symbol to use when expressing time values.
-Defaults to nanoseconds.
-    * `power`: The unit symbol to use when expressing power values.
+    * `leakage_power`: The unit symbol to use when expressing power values.
 Defaults to nanowatts.
     * `energy`: The unit symbol to use when expressing energy values.
 Defaults to femtojoules.
 * `named_nodes`: A dictionary mapping important node names to the names used in spice models.
 May contain the following key-value pairs:
     * `vdd`: A dictionary containing the name and voltage used for device supply voltage.
 Defaults to 'VDD' with voltage 3.3V.